IBM-Swift-Sunset/Kitura-ResponseTime/README.md

 ## Installation

-Add this package to your `Package.swift`.
+Add this repo to your package dependencies in your `Package.swift`.

 ## Use
 ```